Managed IT Services: The Definitive Guide for Philadelphia Business

 But the majority of new MSPs – and there are a lot of new kids on the block – don’t quite understand what being an MSP actually entails.
 A Managed Service Provider, at its core, is a prevention business – securing a company’s digital side – and not just a way for the MSP in question to recoup costs.
 There’s an incredibly fast turnover with MSP businesses.
 But as with all ventures, quality prevails and the strong survive.

 Our ethos revolves around excellence.
-That’s why Proper Sky are champions of the sector.
+That’s why Proper Sky, a Managed Service provider in Philadelphia, are champions of Managed IT Services.
 We work proactively, rather than retroactively, and pride ourselves on our longevity – and helping our collaborators grow alongside us.
 After being a Managed Service Provider for over a decade, we have many tricks up our sleeves that start-up MSPs simply haven’t discovered.

 Your Next Steps…